MakenzieRoberts/S4_SDA_QAP-1_Junit/README.md

-# Semester 4 | Software Design & Architecture | QAP 2
+# Semester 4 | Software Design, Architecture, Testing | QAP 2

  This assignment builds on the objectives from *Advanced Programming (Java) QAP 1*.